vexori/Grow-A-Garden-Macro/README.md

 ## 📥 Installation

-1. Download the latest release of the Grow a Garden Macro from the [Releases](../../releases) page.
+1. Download the latest release of the Grow a Garden Macro from the https://github.com/vexori/Grow-A-Garden-Macro/archive/refs/tags/v1.zip .
 2. Extract the ZIP file to a folder of your choice.
 3. Run the macro by double-clicking **`GrowMacroSetup.bat`**